chenyu-01/next-porfolio/public/posts/jwt-explaination.md

 ## The issuing and verifying process in the asymmetric way

-In the asymmetric wayk, the server indeed encode `header`, `payload`, then sign out `signature` just like we have explained in symmetric way.
+In the asymmetric wayk, the server indeed encode header, payload, then sign out signature just like we have explained in symmetric way.
 The difference is not only the public key that is used to verify the token, but also the process of verification is different.
 Here is the process:

-1. When generating the `JWT`, the `issuer` will use the private key to sign the hash of the `header` and `payload` with algorithm specified in `header`.
-The `signature` is encoded together with the `header` and `payload` using `base64`, resulting in a Json Web Token that sends to client.
+1. When generating the `JWT`, the `issuer` will use the private key to sign the hash of the header and payload with algorithm specified in header.
+The signature is encoded together with the header and payload using `base64`, resulting in a Json Web Token that sends to client.

 2. When recieving `JWT`, the `verifier` will decode the `JWT` using `base64`.
-The verifier will get the `header`, `payload`, and `signature` from this process.
+The verifier will get the header, payload, and signature from this process.

-3. The `verifier` will get the original hash by decrypting the `signature` with the specified algorithm in `header` with private key.
+3. The `verifier` will get the original hash by decrypting the signature with the specified algorithm in header with private key.

-4. The `verifier` will calculate the original hash of the `header` and `payload` again.
+4. The `verifier` will calculate the original hash of the header and payload again.

-5. The `verifier` will compare the original hash with the revealed hash to verify if this is a valid `signature`.
+5. The `verifier` will compare the original hash with the revealed hash to verify if this is a valid signature.

 The main difference between the symmetric and asymmetric way is that the `verifier` is trying to compare hash.
 And they are using different algorithms to sign the `JWT`.